porres/pd-psycho/README.md

 - The main references I have for this work are:

-• Porres, A. T. (2012).
+-Porres, A. T. (2012).
 Modelos psicoacústicos de dissonância para eletrônica ao vivo.
 Tese de Doutorado, Escola de Comunicações e Artes, Universidade de São Paulo, São Paulo.

-• Porres, A.T.
+-Porres, A.T.
 “A Dissonance Model for Live Electronics” Proceedings of the 4th International Conference of Students of Systematic Musicology (SysMus11), Cologne, Germany, 2011

-• Porres, A.T.
+-Porres, A.T.
 “Dissonance Model Toolbox in Pure Data” Proceedings of the 4th Pure Data International Convention (PdCon11), Berlin, Germany, 2011

 - Roughness: